CYNTHIA HART D.D.

 Spiritual, Business, Personal Consultant, & White Bison Caretaker

 Cynthia has been a spiritual, business, and personal consultant for over 40 years.
 She is a Priest of the Spiritis Church.
 She is founder and president of the Sacred World Peace Church & Alliance, and the White Bison Association.
-Cynthia and her husband Charles are the caretakers of the herd of white bison in Bend Oregon.
+Cynthia and her husband Charles are the caretakers of the herd of white bison now in Amesville, Ohio.

 She has worked on ranches all over the world and with many different animals- lions, tigers, bears, one eagle, wolves, horses, longhorn cows, and many more.
 She feels that the white bison is the most misunderstood, majestic, and powerful animal she has ever worked with.